 Latest Profile Updates

 Telling your story and learning about others’ experiences are both therapeutic and cathartic.
 Be part of improving the harmful stigma around doubt in LDS culture and your own healing.
-Check out these latest profiles – they speak for themselves:
+Check out these latest additions – they speak for themselves:

 Each of us has an important, interesting, and valid story.
 Participate and share your feelings, beliefs, and experiences with the community.
 It’s easy: just register, optionally upload an image and write a little about yourself and your journey.
 There are even prompts to follow.
 Come back to it later to add more or change it as needed.
 Share it with those you want to see it and stand proudly with others.
 Learn more about this site’s mission or browse contributed answers to specific questions.